A topic from the subject of Biochemistry in Chemistry.

 Equipment and Techniques

-Nucleic acid chemistry experiments can be performed using a variety of equipment and techniques.
-Some of the most common equipment used in nucleic acid chemistry experiments include:
+Nucleic acid chemistry experiments utilize various equipment and techniques.
+Some common equipment includes:

 • Centrifuges